ariary/AravisFS/README.md

  1. `remotecat  -key=<key> path/to/file`
  2. The path is encrypted using the `darkenpath`function ~~> `darkenedpath`
  3. The adret send a request to the ubac listener to perform a `cat` with `darkenedpath`
- 4. The ubec listener perform the cat and return the encrypted result to `adret`
+ 4. The ubac listener perform the cat and return the encrypted result to `adret`
  5. `adret` decrypt it and print the result

 ### How does the fs is modified ?